You are here: Home > Things to Do > Arts and Culture

 There’s an impressive list of radical thinkers and artistic pioneers who found inspiration here – William Wordsworth, Beatrix Potter, JMW Turner, John Ruskin, Kurt Schwitters, Josefina de Vasconcellos and Andy Goldsworthy.
 You can walk in their footsteps, visit their homes and explore the rich creative life built on their exceptional heritage.

-You can see and feel it within a few short miles: as well as museums and heritage centres there are scores of galleries and artists’ studios; there’s artworks in the mountains and forests; a packed, year-round programme of performances and festivals celebrating all manner of creative endeavours, from music to local craft.
+You can see and feel it within a few short miles: as well as museums and heritage centres there are scores of galleries, exhibitions and artists’ studios; there’s artworks in the mountains and forests; a packed, year-round programme of live theatre performances, independent cinemas and festivals celebrating all manner of creative endeavours, from music to local craft.
 And yes, we have lots of traditional performance venues, but there’s a particular thrill in attending a show on an outdoor stage in a spectacular setting.

 Art gallery and art shop run by the Heaton Cooper family, selling original paintings and prints…